MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/disable-contact-support-send-feedback.md

 ms.topic: article
 ms.service: one-drive
 localization_priority: Normal
-description: "This article describes how global and SharePoint admins in Microsoft 365 can disable the "Contact support" and "Send feedback" features in the OneDrive sync app."
+description: "This article describes how global and SharePoint admins in Microsoft 365 can disable the 'Contact support' and 'Send feedback' features in the OneDrive sync app."
 ---

 # Prevent users from contacting Microsoft directly